lammps/lammps/doc/src/fix_acks2_reaxff.rst

 Description
 """""""""""

-Perform the charge equilibration (QEq) method as described in :ref:`(Verstraelen) <Verstraelen>`.
+Perform the atom-condensed Kohn-Sham DFT to second order (ACKS2) charge equilibration method as described in :ref:`(Verstraelen) <Verstraelen>`.
+ACKS2 impedes unphysical long-range charge transfer sometimes seen with QEq (e.g. for dissociation of molecules), at increased computational cost.
 It is typically used in conjunction with the ReaxFF force field model as implemented in the :doc:`pair_style reaxff <pair_reaxff>` command, but it can be used with any potential in LAMMPS, so long as it defines and uses charges on each atom.
 For more technical details about the charge equilibration performed by fix acks2/reaxff, see the :ref:`(O'Hearn) <O'Hearn>` paper.

-The QEq method minimizes the electrostatic energy of the system by adjusting the partial charge on individual atoms based on interactions with their neighbors.
+The ACKS2 method minimizes the electrostatic energy of the system by adjusting the partial charge on individual atoms based on interactions with their neighbors.
 It requires some parameters for each atom type.
 If the *params* setting above is the word "reaxff", then these are extracted from the :doc:`pair_style reaxff <pair_reaxff>` command and the ReaxFF force field file it reads in.
 If a file name is specified for *params*\ , then the parameters are taken from the specified file and the file must contain one line for each atom type.
 The latter form must be used when performing QeQ with a non-ReaxFF potential.
-Each line should be formatted as follows:
+The lines should be formatted as follows:

 .. parsed-literal::